mootools/mootools-more/Docs/Interface/Spinner.md

 ### Styles

 You can style the layer and its contents by just defining a css style for the class names specified in the options class name (these default to ".spinner", ".spinner-content", and ".spinner-img").
-You can download the default styles and spinner image here: [spinner.css](http://github.com/mootools/mootools-more/raw/master/Styles/Interface/Spinner/spinner.css), [spinner.gif](http://github.com/mootools/mootools-more/raw/master/Styles/Interface/Spinner/spinner.gif)
+You can download the default styles and spinner image here: [spinner.css](http://github.com/mootools/mootools-more/raw/master/Styles/Interface/Spinner/spinner.css), [spinner.gif](http://github.com/mootools/mootools-more/raw/master/Styles/Interface/Spinner/spinner.gif).
+Without any styles nothing will show up, except for any optional message you may have passed.

 ### Events